Hoeryong concentration camp

-Hoeryong concentration camp (or Haengyong concentration camp) was a prison camp in North Korea that was reported to have been closed in 2012.
+Hoeryong concentration camp (Haengyong concentration camp or Camp 22) was a concentration and death camp in North Korea that was reported to have been closed in 2012.
 The official name was Kwalliso (penal labour colony) No. 22.
 The camp was a maximum security area, completely isolated from the outside world.

 In 2012, satellite image analysis and reports indicated major changes including its reported closure.

 Location

 Camp 22 was located in Hoeryong County, North Hamgyong province, in northeast North Korea, near the border with China.
 It was situated in a large valley with many side valleys, surrounded by 400–700 m high mountains.
 The southwest gate of the camp was located around 7 km northeast of downtown Hoeryong, while the main gate was located around 15 km southeast of Kaishantun in China's Jilin province.
 The western boundary of the camp runs parallel to, and at a distance of 5–8 km from, the Tumen River, which forms the border with China.
 The camp was not included in maps until recently and the North Korean government has always denied its existence.